Why Is Important To Work With A Qualified & Professionally Regulated Behaviourist Or Trainer?

 • Poop bags!
 (Make sure your dog has had a chance to toilet immediately before class - & don’t forget to scoop!)

-• Something safe for your dog to chew, e.g. a stuffed Kong™.
+• Something safe for your dog to chew or do, e.g. a stuffed Kong™ or lick mat.

 • For group classes, please enter the class one at a time in a calm & orderly way.
 Remember - class doesn't begin in class!
 Dogs learn from all experiences, so let's make sure they are learning the right things, even before they get into the classroom!
 Owners should come in & set up their spaces before bringing dogs in.
 Shy dogs should arrive a little early & come in first.
 We would prefer it if you don’t allow your dogs to meet & greet +/- play with +/- bark at other dogs on the way into & out of class.
 Even if your dog is relaxed & friendly, for medical or behavioural reasons, other dogs & owners may not feel comfortable with interaction at close-quarters - also, it could result in hyped-up wild things who cannot focus in class!